zkotti/cosmos-tour/guide.md

 <img width="600" height="350" src="media\photos\stars\star_black_hole.webp">

 <br> <b>2.
 Swift J1644+57: The Star That Got Eaten By A Blackhole</b>
-About 3.9 billion light years away in the constellation of Draco something happened.
+About 3.9 billion light years away in the constellation of Draco something strange happened.
 We all have heard about the "black holes" and the fact that it destroys anything that comes near it.
-Well, this time it's a star, Swift J1644+57.
+Well, in this case it's a star, Swift J1644+57.
 <br>
 The event took place in another, smaller galaxy.
-It was first noticed when scientist received a huge amount of X-rays and γ-rays from a previously quite part of the universe.
-On further observations it was found that the beam was coming from the center of another galaxy.
-Later on it was concluded that the beam was coming from a "jet" released after a black hole consumed a star.
-The jet accelerated away from the site of the event at 99.5% the light's speed!
+Scientists first spotted it when they got a massive amount of X-rays and -rays from an otherwise quiet corner of the universe.
+The beam was discovered to be emanating from the center of another galaxy after more investigations.
+The beam was later determined to be the result of a "jet" emitted after a black hole devoured a star.
+The jet accelerated away from the incident at 99.5 percent the speed of light!

 <br>Most of the galaxies contains a central super-sized black hole.
 According to the studies it's been suggested that the black hole involved in this event is 1 millions times larger than the mass of Sun!

-<br>This is what happens when a star fall into a black hole:
+<br>When a star falls into a black hole:
 The star is ripped apart by the intense tides and leads to the formation of a gaseous disk that swirls around the black hole and gets heated up to millions of degrees.
 The innermost gas in the disk spirals towards the black hole, and because of the rapid motion and magnetism a dual, oppositely directed funnels are created through which some particles escape, known as jet.
 In case of Swift J1644+57 one of these jets pointed straight towards the Earth.

-<br>The timing considerations suggested that the star that got devoured was a white dwarf.
-This is for the first time that scientists witnessed this type of event from the beginning.
-Another interesting fact is that the site of this event is so far away that it took 3.9 billion years for the light from there to reach Earth!
-So, it's pretty old event in actuality!
+<br>The timing considerations believed that the star that got devoured was a white dwarf.
+This was the first time that scientists witnessed this type of event from the beginning.
+This event is in actuallity really old, because it took 3.9 billion years for the light from there to reach Earth!

 <br> Source [Most amazing stars](https://owlcation.com/stem/Most-Amazing-Stars)